From Screen to Real Life: Translating Digital Rehabilitation into Functional Independence

 In rehabilitation, transfer of training describes how skills practiced in one setting carry over to another.
 For instance, a patient might work on attention or problem-solving in a digital task with the goal of managing distractions more effectively during everyday routines.

 Evidence supports this link between digital practice and real-world performance.
-A 2022 systematic review found that adding digital interventions to home exercise programs significantly improved short-term adherence and engagement1.
+A 2022 systematic review found that adding digital interventions to home activity programs significantly improved short-term adherence and engagement1.

 Together, these findings highlight a growing consensus in rehabilitation: when rehab tasks are meaningful and context-rich, digital environments can strengthen the same cognitive and behavioral skills patients rely on outside the clinic.